SolidBlock-cn/extshape/UpdateLog-en.md

 - Improved logging system.
 - Fixed the issue of incompatibility with OptiFine.
-    - Issue details: When OptiFine is on, operations like `new Identifier("#minecraft:banners")` do not throw `InvalidIdentiferException`, causing code abnormal behavior.
+    - Issue details: When OptiFine is on, operations like `Identifier.of("#minecraft:banners")` do not throw `InvalidIdentiferException`, causing code abnormal behavior.

 ### 1.2.1